Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Local binary search trees and -nonnegativity

 Note that the functional equation for $B$ in \eqref{eq: B functional equation} does not immediately imply an expansion of the form in \eqref{eqn:double gamma-nonnegativity}.
 We use this expansion to turn our discussion to another notion of importance both in algebraic combinatorics and discrete geometry, that of $\gamma$-nonnegativity.

 We say that a polynomial $P(t)$ of degree $n\geq 0$ is \bemph{$\gamma$-nonnegative} if it has an expansion of the form

-where $\gamma_{n,j}\geq 0$.
-We refer the reader to \cite[Chapter 4]{Petersen} for a book exposition and \cite{Athanasiadis-slides} for a detailed exhaustive survey on $\gamma$-nonnegativity.
+where $\gamma_{n,j}\geq 0$. {If such an expansion exists, then $P(t)$ is also palindromic and unimodal.} We refer the reader to \cite[Chapter 4]{Petersen} for a book exposition and \cite{Athanasiadis-slides} for a detailed exhaustive survey on $\gamma$-nonnegativity.
 For another recent survey on the relevance and prevalence of $\gamma$-nonnegativity and real-rootedness of polynomials arising naturally in combinatorics, the reader is referred to \cite{Branden}.
 Our focus here is the connection between intransitive trees of Postnikov \cite{Postnikov-JCTA} and regions of Linial arrangements.

 Following Postnikov \cite{Postnikov-JCTA}, an \bemph{intransitive tree} on $n$ nodes is a tree whose nodes are labeled with distinct positive integers from $[n]$ such that the label of a node is either greater than labels of its neighbors, in which case we call it a \bemph{right vertex}, or is less than the labels of its neighbors, in which case we call it a \bemph{left vertex}.
 Note that the trees considered by Postnikov are neither plane nor rooted, and they do not have to be binary.
 We refer the reader to \cite{Postnikov-JCTA} for further details on the terminology.
 Let $f_n(t)\coloneq \sum_{k\geq 1} f_{nk}t^k$ where $f_{nk}$ is the number of intransitive trees on $[n+1]$ with $k$ right vertices.
 Consider the generating function